“You know what I love about Valentine’s Day?”

 “What’s wrong with that?”

-He turns to look at me and I know it’s going to be one of his smart-ass comments.
+He turns to look at me and I know it is going to be one of his smart-ass comments.

 “It’s too early.
 Half of them won’t make it to the altar and half of the other half won’t make it to five years.
 Trust me.”

 Where he gets his data is a mystery.
 But he seems convinced.
 He always seems convinced.
-I’ve long since given up trying to third-degree him so I simply roll my eyes.
+I have long since given up trying to third-degree him so I simply roll my eyes.

 “It’s what I like to call,” he turns back to look out at the diners and waves his hand across, “the St. Valentine’s Day Massacre.”